Araiba-Suhail/Heart_Disease_Prediction_Model.py/README.md

 License
 MIT License - See LICENSE file for details

 Medical Disclaimer
 This model is for educational and research purposes only.
 It should not be used for clinical diagnosis or medical decision-making.
 Always consult with healthcare professionals for medical advice.

+Contributing:
+-Fork the repository
+-Create a feature branch
+-Commit changes with descriptive messages
+-Push to the branch
+-Open a Pull Request